-- 14.5 Subject to the following, where the employer and an employee or group of employees agree in writing, shifts of up to 12 continuous hours, excluding meal breaks, may be worked provided the average ordinary hours worked in a shift cycle or settlement period does not exceed an average of 38 per week. - (a) The period of the shift cycle or settlement period over which the arrangement may extend will be clearly defined. - (b) The rostered hours will be clearly defined. - (c) The arrangement will allow for a minimum of one clear day off in each eight days. - (d) The arrangement may allow for additional time off in lieu of penalty rates. - (e) The arrangement may allow for salary averaging of regular penalties and allowances including penalties for working regular overtime or on a public holiday. - (f) While recognising that in the course of an averaging process there may be some individual variances, the terms and conditions of the shift agreement will on balance be no less favourable than those prescribed by this Agreement. - (g) The Union will be advised of any such proposed working arrangement prior to it being implemented.

-(h) Any agreement reached pursuant to this subclause or similar provision of any predecessor Agreement, will continue to operate unless otherwise specified either in the Agreement made pursuant to such provision or in any Agreement or award replacing this Agreement.

-14.6 Flexitime and Flexible Work Arrangements
+- 15.5 Subject to the following, where the Employer and an employee or group of employees agree in writing, shifts of up to 12 continuous hours, excluding meal breaks, may be worked provided the average ordinary hours worked in a shift cycle or settlement period does not exceed an average of 38 per week. - (a) The period of the shift cycle or settlement period over which the arrangement may extend will be clearly defined. - (b) The rostered hours will be clearly defined. - (c) The arrangement will allow for a minimum of one clear day off in each eight days. - (d) The arrangement may allow for additional time off in lieu of penalty rates. - (e) The arrangement may allow for salary averaging of regular penalties and allowances including penalties for working regular overtime or on a Public Holiday. - (f) While recognising that in the course of an averaging process there may be some individual variances, the terms and conditions of the shift agreement will on balance be no less favourable than those prescribed by this Agreement. - (g) The HSUWA will be advised of any such proposed working arrangement prior to it being implemented. - (h) Any agreement reached pursuant to this subclause or similar provision of any predecessor agreement, will continue to operate unless otherwise specified either in the agreement made pursuant to such provision or in any agreement or award replacing this Agreement. - 15.6 Flexitime and Flexible Work Arrangements - (a) The arrangement may include a mixture of rostered and flexibly taken time off. - (b) Subject to the constraints of the agreed work arrangement and any associated roster, and the constraints of this Agreement in regard to ordinary hours and meal breaks, employees may select their own starting and finishing times with the approval of the line manager.

-- (a) The arrangement may include a mixture of rostered and flexibly taken time off.
-The terms "flexitime off" and "flexi-leave" may be used interchangeably in this clause. - (b) Subject to the constraints of the agreed work arrangement and any associated roster, and the constraints of this Agreement in regard to ordinary hours and meal breaks, employees may select their own starting and finishing times with the approval of the line manager. - (c) The arrangements may include core periods when attendance at work is required. - (d) Subject to subclause 14.5, a maximum of 10 ordinary hours may be worked in any one day.
+- (c) The arrangements may include core periods when attendance at work is required. - (d) Subject to subclause 15.5, a maximum of 10 ordinary hours may be worked in any one day.